christadler/SeisSol_ParamStudies/README.md

 # Manual

-A Manual to adapt the workflow to arbitrary parameter studies can be found in the README directory
+A Manual to adapt the workflow to arbitrary parameter studies can be found in the README directory.

 # Requirements

 ```bash
 python -m pip install -r requirements.txt
 ```

+# Future Developments

+The next step is to use the new Geo-INQUIRE SDL to save the catalogue.